 One in 13 African Americans—2.2 million people—are barred from voting because of a felony conviction.

-Recently New York Gov. Andrew Cuomo used his executive power to restore the right to vote to people released from prison after a felony conviction.
-In doing so, he boldly—and rightfully—did an end-around the State Constitution, which bars people on parole from voting, and the Republican-led state Senate, which continues to support felony disenfranchisement despite its clear, disparate impact on communities of color.
+Earlier this year, New York Gov. Andrew Cuomo used his executive power to restore the right to vote to people released from prison after a felony conviction.
+In doing so, he boldly—and rightfully—did an end-around the State Constitution, which bars people on parole from voting, and the Republican-led state Senate, which continued to support felony disenfranchisement despite its clear, disparate impact on communities of color.

 The injustice of felony disenfranchisement has penetrated the electoral process in all but two states in the U.S. Outside of Maine and Vermont, where people vote from their prison cells, the denial is devastating and far reaching.
 In Florida, Kentucky, Iowa, and Virginia, people with felony convictions can lose the right to vote for the rest of their life.
 Across the country, more than six million people are denied their right to vote simply because of past convictions—non-votes that have and will continue to impact local, state, and national elections.